ijpulidos/mdcli/README.md

 ## Requirements

-It is recommended that you use an anaconda/conda environment, since it would allow to install many of the needed libs and tols in an easier way (they are already included in some conda channels).
+It is recommended that you use an anaconda/conda environment, since it would allow to install many of the needed libs and tools in an easier way (they are already included in some conda channels).

 ### Adding conda channels